Kas-tle/EnjinScraper/README.md

 The scraper will output an sqlite file at `target/site.sqlite` in the root directory of the project.
 For a more detailed database schema, see [OUTPUTS.md](OUTPUTS.md).
 The database will contain the following tables:
 - `scrapers`: Contains information about what steps have been completed to gracefully resume scraping if needed.
+- `module_categories`: Enumerates the different cateogries modules can fall into
+- `modules`: Contains information about modules
+- `presets`: Contains information about presets, essentially a list of individual modules
+- `pages`: Contains information about modules in the context of the page they reside on
+- `site_data`: A table that stores various information about a website
 - `forum_modules`: Contains information about the forum modules that were scraped
 - `forums`: Contains information about the forums scraped from the forum modules
 - `threads`: Contains information about the threads scraped from the forums